4.98 from 43 reviews

 Instructions

-• Spray a 2.5-3 QT. oven safe baking dish with non-stick baking spray.
+• Prep: Preheat the oven to 375°F. Spray a 2.5-3 QT. oven-safe baking dish with non-stick baking spray.

-• Make the filling: dice large strawberries into quarters.
-In a large bowl combine the berries, sugar, cornstarch, lemon juice, vanilla and cinnamon.
+• Make the filling: Dice large strawberries into quarters.
+In a large bowl, combine the berries, sugar, cornstarch, lemon juice, vanilla, cinnamon, and salt.
 Stir gently to combine.
-Pour into the prepared pan in an even layer.

 • Make the biscuit batter: Mix the flour, sugar, baking powder, and salt together in a mixing bowl.
 Cut in the cold butter – I like to work the butter into the flour mixture by pressing it between my fingers until the butter pieces are the size of peas.
 You can also use a pastry cutter or just two forks.

-1 1/2 cups flour, 1/2 cup sugar, 1 1/2 tsp. baking powder, 1/2 tsp. salt, 5 Tbsp. unsalted butter, cold, cubed
+1½ cups all-purpose flour, 1/2 cup sugar, 1½ tsp. baking powder, 1/2 tsp. salt, 5 Tbsp. unsalted butter

-• Slowly stream in the buttermilk and stir until the dry ingredients are moistened.
-Scoop the dough onto the berry mixture using a cookie scoop.
-Brush the tops with buttermilk and a sprinkle of coarse sugar.
+• Add buttermilk: Slowly stream in the buttermilk and stir until the dry ingredients are moistened.

 Notes